bobheadxi/bobheadxi.github.io/content/_posts/2024-6-20-multi-single-tenant.md

 For example, consider reconciling object `O`, where `O.x` and `O.y` are not yet in the desired state.

 1. Reconcile on object `O`.
-Fix `O.x` and requeue for another update imediately.
+Fix `O.x` and requeue for another update immediately.
 2. Reconcile on object `O` (again). `O.x` is now fixed, so fix `O.y` and requeue for another update immediately (again).
 3. Reconcile on object `O` (again!).
 Everything is in the desired state!
 Do not requeue for update immediately, because all is now right in this (particular) world.